akhikhl/unpuzzle/README.md

 **uploadEclipse** task mavenizes all OSGi-bundles of the downloaded eclipse distribution and installs the generated maven artifacts to remote maven repository.

-You should specify [eclipseUpload configuration](#eclipseupload-configuration] in order to make uploadEclipse work.
+You should specify [uploadEclipse configuration](#uploadEclipse-configuration] in order to make uploadEclipse work.

 By default all OSGi-bundles are installed into "eclipse-kepler" maven group.
 You can define other maven group by providing your own [configuration](#gradle-plugin-extension).